Best Knife Sharpener Reviews 2020

 1. KitchenIQ 50009 Edge Grip 2 Stage Knife Sharpener

-This handy little product is a great way to kick off our list.
+This handy little, high quality product is one of the best knife sharpeners on the market.
 A large investment won’t be required to take possession of this useful tool.
 The Edge Grip has been designed to do just that – grip the edge of a table or countertop nicely.
 When placed on the edge securely, you can run your knives through the sharpener without having to worry about dragging the blade along the surface of your table.
-Just a few quick passes through this sharpener and your dulling knives should be ready for action.
+Just a few quick passes through this sharpener and your dulling knives should be ready for action with a sharp edge.

 2. Chefs Choice 4643 ProntoPro Angle Select Diamond Hone 3 Stage Manual Knife Sharpener

-This next product steps up regarding features, and it has a higher price tag as a result.
-You will typically need to spend more in order to purchase this sharpener, but you will get plenty of performance for that cost.
-This product includes a 3 stage sharpening process, and it allows users to select between 15* and 20* angles in order to match the knives that are being run through the unit.
+The Chefs Choice 4643 ProntoPro intends for you to work sharp in the kitchen.
+It’s a step up regarding features, as a result, has a higher price tag.
+You will need to spend more in order to purchase this sharpener, but you will get plenty of performance and razor sharp blades which makes it justifiable.
+This product includes a 3 stage sharpening process, and it allows users to select between 15 degree and 20 degree angles in order to match the knives that are being run through the unit.
 It uses 100% diamond abrasives to do the actual sharpening, and there is a soft touch handle for keeping a secure grip during the job.

 The reviews for this product, as they were for the last one, are excellent.
 Users have stated how they find this item to be easy to use and how it fits nicely with the rest of their kitchen gear.
-In the end, the vast majority of buyers feel that this item does a great job of sharpening their knives – and isn’t that the whole point?
-For a more serious chef who has plenty of knives to keep sharp, the ProntoPro might just be the perfect kitchen companion.
+In the end, the vast majority of buyers feel that this item does an amazing job of sharpening their knives, leaving blades razor sharp – isn’t that the whole point?
+For a more serious chef who has to constantly sharpen knives, the ProntoPro might just be the perfect high quality kitchen companion.

 3. Priority Chef Knife Sharpener

-Getting back a 2 stage manual sharpener, this is a product that frequently sells falls between the first two options on the list.
-The first stage of the sharpening process offers tungsten carbide blades to roughly correct the blade while the finishing stage is 2 ceramic wheels which finish up the job.
+The Priority Chef Knife Sharpener is 2 stage manual sharpener, it’s a product that frequently falls between the first two options on the list.
+The first stage of the sharpening process offers high quality blades to roughly correct the blade while the finishing stage are 2 ceramic stone wheels that finish up the job that sharpens knives.
 Beyond the sharpening equipment, this product also has an ergonomically designed handle and non-slip base to make operation as quick as and easy as possible.

 The reviews that have been left for the Priority Chef are just as good, if not better, than those left for our first two items.
 Hundreds of reviews have been provided, and nearly every one of them has been a supportive comment regarding the capabilities of this sharpener.
 It is considered to be easy to use, it provides reliable results, and it can save you from having to buy a new set of knives.
 It should be noted that, as with most sharpeners, this product is designed to work with steel knives, and it is not suitable for use with a serrated knife.
 For a quality manual sharpener that can breathe some life back into your knife set, take a look at this offering from Priority Chef.